brooklynrail/brooklynrail-platform/content/events/2020/08/a-conversation-with-rev-dr-dona-schaper.md

 ---
-title: A Conversation with Rev. Dr. Donna Schaper
+title: Kendrick Arthur Kemp with Rev. Donna Schaper
 summary: Join us for a conversation with Kendrick Arthur Kemp and Rev. Donna Schaper.
 We'll conclude with a poetry reading.
 people: